 Many of us already know that reading to young children is a good thing, yet we might not be cognizant of why.
-Neuroscience research has confirmed that reading aloud to young children stimulates brain development and language skills.
+Neuroscience research has confirmed that reading aloud to young children stimulates brain development andlanguageskills.
+It is one way to help prepare kids for school.
 And studies have found that young children will develop a more positive attitude to reading and learn to read with greater ease if they experience warm contact with a caring adult when reading.

 Before children enter school, it is vital to read to them every day.
 Even ten minutes a day can make an impact.
 It is also a simple and inexpensive way to enjoy some quality time together while opening a world of possibilities.
 Reading does not just happen; it is a skill that needs to be nurtured from a child’s earliest years.
 Make sure children have plenty to read, take them to the library regularly, and keep a plethora of reading materials within their reach.
 Children’s books and magazines also make wonderful gifts and good rewards for showing an interest in reading.